-Staff will ensure the Wrenbury Primary School designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff will ensure that Wrenbury Primary School's designated recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.

 Online safety:

 On school equipment we ensure that appropriate filters and appropriate monitoring systems are in place.